gendl

 Proprietary Distribution

-For Proprietary (closed-source) development and distribution, the commercial Genworks® GDL system (including Gendl® technology and, optionally, commercial CL engines, technical support, and commercial solid modeling engine) is available from Genworks.
+For proprietary (closed-source) development and distribution, the commercial Genworks® GDL system (including Gendl® technology, commercial CL engines, technical support, and commercial solid modeling engine) is available from Genworks.

 Contributing